-It is well known that dancing has a positive impact on physical and mental health: it’s a fun activity, it encourages physical movement and artistic expression, and connects people passionate about the same thing.
-But there is less awareness of the benefits of dance in early childhood, which include those benefits and more!
+It is well known that dancing has a positive impact on physical and mental health: it’s a fun activity, it encourages physical movement and artistic expression and connects people passionate about the same thing.
+However, there is less awareness of the benefits of dance in early childhood, which includes the benefits of dancing for toddlers and more!

 If your child is already enrolled in early childhood dance classes, or if it’s incorporated regularly at home or at their childcare centre, you will already be aware of the positive impact it has on their life; and if you haven’t thought about it before, here are some of the reasons dance is an activity that you should consider incorporating into your child’s schedule.